rackerlabs/technical-blog/_posts/2013-06-05-how-i-use-cloud-files.markdown

 I've [previously written](http://www.rackspace.com/blog/work-for-pie-cloud-files/)
-a bit about how our web app deals with the first two cases, but in this article, I'll list of the tools that I personally use to work with Cloud Files.<!--More-->
+a bit about how our web app deals with the first two cases, but in this article, I'll list of the tools that I personally use to work with Cloud Files.<!-- more -->

 The Control Panel
 -----------------